 High provident fund liability has to be borne by firms.
 Companies would also need to adjust their payroll operations if the wage code were to become law and would have to work around the deadlines and moot methods for determining the full settlement of salaries within 2 working days.

-Strike may become harder
+The strike may become harder

 Industrial strikes may become harder due to these new changes which is a negative impact on the worker and their right to peaceful protest.